qvshuo/polybar-scripts/README.md

 ## player-cmus.sh

-A script copyed from [this](https://github.com/polybar/polybar-scripts/tree/master/polybar-scripts/player-cmus) scripts.
+A script that displays information about the current track, copyed from [this](https://github.com/polybar/polybar-scripts/tree/master/polybar-scripts/player-cmus) scripts.

 ### Module